zDox/Conlyse/conflict_interface/cli/README.md

 ### Path Format

 Operations use a path-based system to identify locations in the game state:
-- `states/map_state/province/1` - A province in the map state
+- `states/map_state/map/locations/1` - A province in the map state
-- `states/player_state/gold` - Player's gold amount
-- `game_info/turn` - Current turn number

 ## Troubleshooting